fendor/hsimport/README.md

 A command line program for extending the import list of a Haskell source file.

-`hsimport` gets the module name and the symbol name to import as arguments, parses the given source file by using the library `haskell-src-exts` and than tries to only extend the import list if it's necessary.
-If the symbol is already imported or if the whole module is already imported, than the given source file isn't changed.
+`hsimport` gets the module name and the symbol name to import as arguments, parses the given source file using the library `haskell-src-exts` and then tries to only extend the import list if it's necessary.
+If the symbol is already imported or if the whole module is already imported, then the given source file isn't changed.

 Installation